NithinMSV/Express-Nodemailer/README.md

 * `{`
 * `"email":"youremailid"`
 * `}`
-* Execute it, You will recieve success message in cmd as well as 200 status in postman.
+* Execute it, You will receive success message in cmd as well as 200 status in postman.

 ### HAPPY CODING!!